-Larry and I have been diving the 150-year-old Williamsburg Canals for a few years now.
-We love the drifts, the sites, and the camaraderie of friends as we explore these historic Canadian places that are inaccessible to most.
-And the more time we spend here, the more we learn about those who called this home long ago.
+Larry and I have been diving the 180-year-old Williamsburg Canals for a few years now.
+We love the drifts, the sites, and the camaraderie of friends as we explore these historic Canadian places inaccessible to most.
+The more time we spend here, the more we learn about those who called this home long ago.

 There’s lots to see – enormous walls, gates, cribbings, foundations, machinery.
 Discarded tools, lock mechanisms, building materials, bottles.
 Please leave them where you find them so that others may also enjoy.

 Plan to visit often as I build detailed site plans and guides for safe, pleasurable dives through these fascinating spots.
 I’ve been out there with my GoPro and will share snapshots as I collect them to help you figure out where you are and what you’re looking at!
 And I’ll throw in history tidbits that I’ve gleaned along the way.